 Using positive reinforcement.
 Encouragement, empathy, and understanding are what people need when they are the most vulnerable.
 Using positive reinforcement instead of negativity is always what is best for a person receiving care.

 Allowing people to be themselves.
-Ensuring people receive care within an inclusive and non-discriminatory environment is a hallmark of quality in-home care services.
+Ensuring people receive caregiving services within an inclusive and non-discriminatory environment is a hallmark of quality in-home care services.
 Being non-judgmental and accepting people for who they are will give people the space to process things without feeling shamed.

 Quality In-Home Care Services

-With personalized care plans, Alegre Home Care provides individuals with the ability to age or recover from the comfort of their own home.
-Our caregivers in San Francisco and the surrounding areas receive the best training and attend to each person with compassion, empathy, and respect.
+With personalized in home care services in Oakland and the nearby areas, Alegre Home Care provides individuals with the ability to age or recover from the comfort of their own home.
+Our caregivers in Oakland and the surrounding areas receive the best training and attend to each person with compassion, empathy, and respect.

-If you or a loved one is in need of care, please contact Alegre Home Care at one of our Northern California locations.
+If you or a loved one is in need of caregiving services, please contact Alegre Home Care at one of our Northern California locations.